Leporacanthicus/lacsap/BUILD.md

 time to go get a cup of coffee, walk the dog, feed the fish, browse the web, [fight with swords on office chairs][2] or all of the above.

-Hopefully nothign goes wrong with the compilation - if it does, it's probably because some pre-requisite component isn't installed.
+Hopefully nothing goes wrong with the compilation - if it does, it's probably because some pre-requisite component isn't installed.
 Check the link to the LLVM build instructions at the beginning of this section.